Tumi and Rimowa are both high-end luggage brands. And they are both popular among frequent flyers.

 Although this is the "lufthansa" version, there are dozens of options in terms of color and size.

-This is a pretty unique collection.
-For one thing, it’s actually one of the few Rimowas that is not made of aluminium, but rather of Polycarbonate.
+The Hybrid is a pretty unique collection.
+For one thing, it’s actually one of the few Rimowas that is not made of aluminium, but rather a hybrid of materials: Polycarbonate & Aluminium-magnesium alloy.
 And it still features the same shell design, which is pretty cool if you ask me.
 Just this time, you can actually get it in a fun and bright color.

-Salsa Air luggage also features full-panel zippered dividers in each compartment, and sadly not enough pockets.
-But at least these suitcases are equipped with double spinner wheels that roll super smoothly.
-And which give you great manoeuvrability of your Salsa Air suitcase.
+The Rimowa Hybrid luggage also features height-adjustable dividers in each compartment, but sadly not enough pockets.
+But at least these suitcases are equipped with double spinner wheels, with cushioned axles, so they roll like almost no suitcase I have ever tried

 The Tegra Lite Max is one of Tumi’s best-selling suitcases ever.
 I think that has a lot to do with the fact that this luggage was made from Tegris – a material that only Tumi is allowed to use in the travel industry.
 And I believe all you need to know about Tegris and its durability is that is used in protective gear of NFL players, as well as NASCAR race cars.